filippodanesi/filippo-danesi/README.md

 ## About Me

 As a Technical SEO Lead, my role involves search engine optimization, analysis, and enhancement of web channel performance through data analysis.
 This is aimed at boosting performance and profitability.
-Additionally, I have a specialization in Web Design and Digital Advertising&#8203;``【oaicite:2】``&#8203;.
+Additionally, I have a specialization in Web Design and Digital Advertising.

 ## My Experience

 I hold an Executive Master in Web Design from the Modartech Institute and another in E-Commerce Management from the European Institute of Design.
-Currently, I am pursuing an Executive Master in Data Analytics and Marketing Intelligence at 24ORE Business School and a Master in Global Marketing, Communication & Made in Italy from Centro Studi Comunicare l’Impresa, granted by the Italy USA Foundation&#8203;``【oaicite:1】``&#8203;.
+Currently, I am pursuing an Executive Master in Data Analytics and Marketing Intelligence at 24ORE Business School and a Master in Global Marketing, Communication & Made in Italy from Centro Studi Comunicare l’Impresa, granted by the Italy USA Foundation.

 Through this site, I aim to share my knowledge and thoughts on SEO, Digital Marketing, and Web Design.
-I hope you find the content here both useful and interesting&#8203;``【oaicite:0】``&#8203;!
+I hope you find the content here both useful and interesting!

 ## Contact